AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

 Microsoft.Identity.Web.GraphServiceClient is based on Microsoft.GraphSDK 5.x, which introduces breaking changes.
 The Request() method has disappeared, and the extension methods it enabled are now part moved to the GetAsync(), GetPost(), etc methods.

-If you don't want to change your code, you can still use the Request() method by adding Microsoft.Identity.Web.MicrosoftGraph to your project instead of Microsoft.Identity.Web.GraphServiceClient.
-This package is based on Microsoft.GraphSDK 4.x.

 ```csharp
 var user = await _graphServiceClient.Me.Request().GetAsync();